multiscale-cosim/TVB-NEST/README.md

 * nest_elephant_nest: file which contains all the kernel of the simulation
     * parameter : parameter for the simulation and the data
         * data_mouse : data from Allen Institute of mouse connectome is composed of the file of the distance between each region and the weight of the connections
-    * simulation : folder contains every file for the simulation
-        * file_translation: folder contains the translator between TVB and Nest
+    * translation: folder contains the translator between TVB and Nest
         * run_... : for running the different component
         * nest_to_tvb : for the communication between Nest to TVB
         * tvb_to_nest : for the communication between TVB to Nest
         * science_... : files contain the function to transform spike to rate and opposite
         * rate_spike : special function use in science based on elephant applications
         * test_file : all the tests of translators and Nest I/O
+    * simulation : folder contains every file for the simulation
         *  file TVB : folder contains file for the interface of TVB
             * Zerlaut.py : model of the Mean Field
             * noise.py : specific noise for this model